-You may choose to leave from Tofino, Sooke, Victoria, or Sidney for a whale-watching tour.
-The Broughton Archipelago and the Johnstone Strait off the northeast coast of the island also have some resident orcas, with approximately 250 of them living there.
+You may leave Tofino, Sooke, Victoria, or Sidney for a whale-watching tour.
+The Broughton Archipelago and the Johnstone Strait off the island’s northeast coast also have some resident orcas, with approximately 250 living there.

-Most whale-watching boats and kayaking trips leave from Alert Bay, Port McNeill, and Telegraph Cove.
+Most whale-watching boats and kayaking trips leave Alert Bay, Port McNeill, and Telegraph Cove.

-Monterey Bay is one of the best whale watching places not just in North America, but in my opinion, the world.
-In Monterey Bay, you may be able to get a spectacular sighting of the local orcas in a boat.
+Monterey Bay is one of the best whale-watching places in North America and, in my opinion, the world.
+In Monterey Bay, you may get a spectacular sighting of the local orcas in a boat.

-As great as Monterey Bay is for whale watching, seeing killer whales is a bit hit and miss.
-Although many people do see them, and plenty of whale-watching trips promise them, sightings are quite sporadic.
-Whereas some other whales can be seen on a daily basis, seeing a killer whale in Monterey Bay is left to chance.
+As great as Monterey Bay is for whale watching, seeing killer whales is a bit hit-and-miss.
+Although many people see them, and many whale-watching trips promise them, sightings are pretty sporadic.
+Whereas some other whales can be seen daily, catching a killer whale in Monterey Bay is left to chance.

-There are plenty of killer whales in Monterey Bay, with three different sets.
-There are offshore killer whales, the resident killer whales, and the transients, also known as Bigg’s killer whales.
+There are plenty of killer whales in Monterey Bay, with three sets.
+There are offshore killer whales, resident killer whales, and transients, also known as Bigg’s killer whales.

 Bigg’s killer whales travel between Alaska, the San Juan Islands, and Southern California.
-The best time to see them is mid-April to mid-May, but even in those months, they may be elsewhere.
+The best time to see them is mid-April to mid-May, but they may be elsewhere, even in those months.

 The offshore killer whales can be seen in the later months of winter.
-They can be found in groups of up to one hundred, but sightings of them are rare.
+They can be found in groups of up to one hundred, but their sightings are rare.

-If you are lucky enough to get to see some orca “dive-bys,” then you will be amazed at these beautiful, graceful creatures.
+If you are lucky enough to see some orca “dive-bys,” you will be amazed at these beautiful, graceful creatures.

-I would highly recommend for those who plan to go here to bring along your camera to get the perfect shots of these marine mammals.
+I would highly recommend those who plan to go here bring along their camera to get the perfect shots of these marine mammals.

-Recording the perfect video of these killer whales is a great way for you to experience the beauty of these creatures out in the oceans.
-Whether it is photos or videos that you take, just don’t forget to look at them with your own eyes.
-Although they look amazing on a screen, they look much better through your eyes.
+Recording the perfect video of these killer whales is a great way to experience the beauty of these creatures in the oceans.
+Whether you take photos or videos, don’t forget to look at them with your own eyes.
+Although they look fabulous on a screen, they look much better through your eyes.

 A marine mammal researcher, Alisa Schulman-Janiger, who leads the American Cetacean Society, has sighted killer whales in the area.
 According to Alisa, the sightings of killer whales in Southern California are not as common as in Monterey Bay.

-Killer whales can be seen in the Santa Barbara Channel where they feed on migrating gray whales.
-The gray whales migrate in this area around winter and spring, and this is when you can may be able to see killer whales.
+Killer whales can be seen in the Santa Barbara Channel, where they feed on migrating gray whales.
+The gray whales migrate in this area around winter and spring when you can see killer whales.

 What are the Best Months to Watch Killer Whales?

-The best months of the year to get some great sightings of killer whales depend on the location that you choose to go to.
+The best months of the year to get some great sightings of killer whales to depend on the location you choose to go to.

-If you choose to go to the San Juan Islands in Washington to do some whale watching, then the best months in the year to go there is from late May to October.
+If you choose to go to the San Juan Islands in Washington to do some whale watching, the best months of the year are from late May to October.

-However, if you choose to watch killer whales in Vancouver Island, then the recommended time to visit there is during the summer.
-Each place has its own perfect time, so it highly depends on the place that you want to visit.
+However, if you watch killer whales on Vancouver Island, the recommended time to visit there is during the summer.
+Each place has its perfect time, so it depends on the site you want to see.

 The perfect time to see the Southern Residents is from May to October because this is when they come to feed on salmon that will be migrating from the Strait of Georgia to the Gulf Islands.
 There is a high possibility that you will see some orcas during this time.

-As for the Northern Residents, they are more often spotted during the late summer months of August and July as they feed in the Johnstone Strait area.
+The Northern Residents are more often spotted during the late summer months of August and July as they feed in the Johnstone Strait area.

-There are a lot of species of whales that can be spotted throughout the Gulf and the San Juan Islands, but whales and dolphins do not stay in one place the whole year.
+Many whale species can be spotted throughout the Gulf and the San Juan Islands, but whales and dolphins do not stay in one place the whole year.

-Killer whales migrate to other places due to the changes in the temperature of the water as well as the level of food in a particular area.
+Killer whales migrate to other places due to the changes in the water temperature and the level of food in a particular area.

 Do Weather Conditions Affect the Possibility Of Seeing Killer Whales?

-The weather has a large impact on the behavior of killer whales and therefore affects your chance of seeing one.
-However, killer whales are marine mammals, so they need to come to the surface to get their supply of oxygen.
+The weather dramatically impacts and therefore affects your chance of seeing one.
+However, killer whales are marine mammals, so they need to come to the surface for oxygen.